Community-Based Resources

 6. Document all contacts in the Contact Notebook including the referral to PFF.

-7. Once the PFF referral is generated and printed via the FCS system, the ER referral can be closed if the investigation is completed.
+7. Once the PFF referral is generated and all necessary documents are submitted via the FCS system, the ER referral can be closed if the investigation is completed.

 SCSW Responsibilities